Rotationally invariant isospinning baby-skyrmions dressed by fermions: The System

-The system admits at least two internal symmetries.
-The first symmetry of the action (\ref{action}) is an $SO(2)\sim U(1)$ rotation that acts only on the field components $G$, $\Omega_2$ and $\Omega_4$ as where $\alpha$ is a constant phase and $q\in \mathbb{Z}$.
-Equivalently, this rotation acts on the fundamental field $\Phi$ and $\Psi$ as where and it can be interpreted as an iso-spin rotation.
-The corresponding conserved current $J_{U(1)}^{\mu}=J^{\mu}_s+J^{\mu}_f$ contains the scalar-field term $J_s^{\mu}$
+The system admits at least two internal exact symmetries.
+The first symmetry of the action (\ref{action}) is an $SO(2)\sim U(1)$ rotation that acts only on the field components $G$, $\Omega_2$ and $\Omega_4$ as where $\alpha$ is a constant phase.
+Equivalently, this rotation acts on the fundamental field $\Phi$ and $\Psi$ as where and it corresponds to an iso-spin rotation.
+The related conserved current $J_{U(1)}^{\mu}=J^{\mu}_s+J^{\mu}_f$ contains the scalar-field term $J_s^{\mu}$

-and the fermion current component $J^{\mu}_f$
+and the Fermion current component $J^{\mu}_f$

+The previous definition of the isospin operator $Q$ can help us to better clarify the physical meaning of the spin-isospin spinor $\Psi$ in $2+1$ dimensions.
+The last ingredient that we need to this end is the definition of the spin operator that, following \cite{Perapechka:2018yux}, reads Now, given the basis it is a simple computation to show that the isospin and spin operator $Q$ and $S$ act on these vectors as The spinor $\Psi$ describes therefore a particle state with two possible value of spin and isospin.
+In this case, the complex functions $v_{1} \exp \left[ i \Omega _1 \right]$, $v_{2} \exp \left[ i \Omega _2 \right]$, $u_{1} \exp \left[ i \Omega _3 \right]$, $u_{2} \exp \left[ i \Omega _4 \right]$ represent the spatial wave-functions associated with each pair of spin-isospin numbers.

-On the other hand, the system is also invariant under the phase transformation that correspond to $\Psi\rightarrow\Psi'=e^{i\alpha}\Psi$.
+Besides the isospin rotation, the system is also invariant under the phase transformation that correspond to $\Psi\rightarrow\Psi'=e^{i\beta}\Psi$.
 The associated Fermionic current $J^{\mu }_{F}$ is The conservation of this current corresponds to the conservation of quantum probability since the time-component of the four-vector (\ref{fc1}) represents the probability density ($\rho_F$ from now) The divergence of the current (\ref{fc1}) gives therefore the continuity equation